Form Block

 U.S. Fish & Wildlife Partners Program

+Do you own a larger piece of land that you’d like to transform into wildlife habitat?
 About 70% of the land in the U.S. is privately owned.
 The Partners for Fish and Wildlife Program provides technical and financial assistance to landowners, managers, Tribes, corporations, schools and nonprofits interested in improving wildlife habitat.
 All private landowners interested in restoring wildlife habitat on their land are eligible to participate.

 Ohio Department of Transportation